lucia-auth/lucia/documentation-v2/content/main/2.database-adapters/unstorage.md

 description: "Learn how to use Unstorage with Lucia"
 ---

-Session adapter for [Redis](https://redis.io) provided by the Redis session adapter package.
+Session adapter for [Unstorage](https://github.com/unjs/unstorage).
 This only handles sessions, and not users or keys.
 Supports many key-value databases, including Azure, Cloudflare KV, MongoDB, Planetscale, Redis, and Vercel KV, as well as in-memory.

 ```ts
 import { unstorage } from "@lucia-auth/adapter-session-unstorage";